-The decrease in interest and credit facility expense for the three and six months ended August 31, 2008 versus the equivalent periods in fiscal year 2008 was due to decreased borrowing under the Revolving Facility.
-The increase in Administrator expenses for the three and six months ended August 31, 2008 versus the equivalent periods in fiscal year 2008 was due to a change in the financial statement presentation of these expenses (gross versus net).
+The decrease in interest and credit facility expense for the three and nine months ended November 30, 2008 versus the equivalent periods in fiscal year 2008 was due to decreased borrowing under the Revolving Facility (please see "-Financial Condition, Liquidity and Capital Resources" below for more information).
+The increase in Administrator expenses for the nine months ended November 30, 2008 versus the equivalent period in fiscal year 2008 was due to a change in the financial statement presentation of these expenses (gross versus net).
 Administrator expenses are fully offset by an expense waiver and reimbursement from GSC Group.
+The increase in incentive management fee for the three and nine months ended November 30, 2008 versus the equivalent period in fiscal year 2008 versus the equivalent period in fiscal year 2008 resulted from the combination of higher net investment income and lower operating expenses between the two periods.

-For the six months ended August 31, 2008, we recorded \$0.6 million in expense waiver and reimbursement from the administrator and Manager based upon our total estimated annual operating expenses versus \$0.6 million for the six months ended August 31, 2007.
-For the three months ended August 31, 2008, we recorded \$0.3 million in expense waiver and reimbursement from the administrator and Manager based upon our total estimated annual operating expenses versus \$0.3 million for the three months ended August 31, 2007.
-The termination of the expense reimbursement as of March 23, 2008 (which does not affect the waiver of Administrator expenses under the administration agreement) will have a negative effect on our net investment income during fiscal year 2009 versus the equivalent period for fiscal year 2008.
+For the three months ended November 30, 2008, we recorded \$0.2 million in expense waiver and reimbursement from the administrator and Manager versus \$0.7 million for the three months ended November 30, 2007.
+For the nine months ended November 30, 2008, we recorded \$0.8 million in expense waiver and reimbursement from the administrator and Manager versus \$1.3 million for the nine months ended November 30, 2007.
+In each case, the decline was due to the termination of the expense reimbursement agreement as of March 23, 2008, pursuant to which GSC Group had reimbursed the Company for operating expenses (other than investment advisory and management fees and interest and credit facility expenses) in excess of 1.55% of net assets attributable to common stock.